AMDRAS COURSES

 Meet the good character requirements, and

-Meet the professional indemnity insurance requirements under the Standards
+Meet the professional indemnity insurance requirements under the Standards (see AMDRAS website)

 After successful completion of the Certificate of Training (COT) portion of the course, members of the UWA Mediation Clinic’s Certificate of Assessment (COA) team will assess those participants who wish to be considered for National Mediation Accreditation